LANDLORD IGNORING YOUR MAINTENANCE REQUESTS?

 Tenant Privacy & Entry

-1. Has your landlord or a maintenance worker ever entered your apartment without proper notice (at least 24 hours in non-emergencies, per Connecticut law)?
+1. Has your landlord or a maintenance worker ever entered your apartment without reasonable notice (except in emergencies), as required by Connecticut law (C.G.S. § 47a-16)?

 2. Have you ever felt unsafe or uncomfortable due to unannounced entries?